Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

   Gen.inRange (Range.between (fromIntegral lo, fromIntegral hi))
 ```

-We'll generate `Com` expressions using a "fuel" parameter, which gets divided
+We'll generate `Com`{.haskell} values using the same "fuel" trick as before: to
-(*unevenly*) between recursive calls for the children of an `App`.
-Once the
+generate a value with `App`{.haskell} we need to call ourselves recursively
-fuel gets too low, we choose an `S` or `K` instead.
-Note that we won't generate
+*twice*, so we divide up the fuel (at random) between those calls.
+Once the fuel
-any other "base" combinators, and in particular we will never generate `v`!
+gets too low to divide, we choose between `S` and `K` instead:

 ```{.haskell pipe="./show Main.hs"}
 -- | Generate a Com, with (roughly) the given number of leaves